GDSC-Delft-Dev/apa/src/frontend/README.md

 | - stores/ - Contains store(s) for state-management of your application, to connect the reactive data of your application with the UI
 |- utils/ - Contains the common utility functions of the application
 |- main.dart - Starting point of the application - all the application level configurations are defined in this file i.e, theme, routes, title, orientation etc.
+|- wrapper.dart - Listens for authentication status changes - will return main page if logged in or login screen if not logged in
+|- mainpage.dart - Renders screen that the user sees currently - which screen is displayed depends on which icon is toggled in the bottom navigation bar.
+|- loading.dart - Displayed whenever user has to wait for response
 ````

 ## Routes